SU_A_18

 [i] How old was your brother?

-[i] Were you afraid?
+[i] Were you scared?

-[r] I didn’t know what was going to happen.
-I knew it, they are not normal people.
-Then they hit my brother and I saw that weapon.
-Then I thought, “Something’s going on.”
-They took us and I was with the bad people for three nights.
-They have me in a castle… Castle, where the animals live.
-They threw me there.
-A stable, sorry.
-They threw me there and I was there three nights and three days .
-Every day, every day, they come to me every day and I always get pain from those people.
-They have cut into my three fingers.
+[r] stable , not castle. stable , sorry.
+They thrown me there and three nights and three days I was there.
+Every day, every day, they come to me and every day I always get pain from those people.
+They cut into my three fingers.
 A finger every day.
 I still have the scars here, look.
-Every day they cut my finger.
+Every day they cut into my finger, one finger.
 They always had the same question: “Where is your father?
-Give him his mobile number.”
-I didn’t have my father’s mobile number.
+Give his mobile number. ” I didn’t have my father’s mobile number.
 Really, because my father was an important man.
-He deleted his mobile number every week, every week.
+He knew his mobile number every week, every week.
 He never had, he never had a mobile number for anyone.
-Every day a new mobile number.
-Every week a new mobile number.
-Every week a new mobile number.
+A new GSM number every day.
+A new GSM number every week.
+A new GSM number every week.
 I didn’t have his last mobile number.
-And I didn’t have a mobile phone with me either.
+And I didn’t have a mobile phone either.
 Then they kidnapped me.
-Every day they cut my finger to ask “where is your father?” or to succeed with the stick on my feet or on my knee and so on.
+Every day they cut my finger to ask “Where is your father?”
+Or succeed with the stick on my feet, on my knees and such.
 They also destroyed my three teeth.
 Yes, now I have to laugh.
-But then I was in real pain!
-They hit my mouth with the stick like that.
+But then I was really in pain!
+They took the stick in my mouth.
 That’s why my lips are a bit thick now.
-And my three teeth, I’m still in pain.
-I can’t drink cold water or eat hot food.
-They broke my teeth.
-They have cut my fingers.
-At last we have… One day they came to me and they said, “You are free now.
-Go home.”
-When I came home, the old people, they took our car, they took a lot of money.
+And my three teeth, I still have pain.
+I can’t drink cold water or eat hot.
+They destroyed my teeth.
+They cut my fingers.
+Finally we have … One day they came to me and they said, “You are free now.
+Go to home.”
+When I got home, the old people, they took our car, They have taken a lot of money.
 They released us.
-And the old men, they have written on a piece of paper like a proof, “Release the boys and his father will come to you within a week.”
-They were expecting a lot from my father.
-At first they expected him to help with the bad people, not with the government.
-And then, if not, my father is… Well… So they released us.
-When we came home… When we came home, my mother said, “No. It is no longer safe for you here.
-You must leave tonight.”
-She didn’t say where.
-Kabul, Mazari Sharif or Kunduz.
-You must leave.
-She has said: You must go to Kabul, where your father’s best friend lives.
+And the old men, They have written on a piece of paper like proof, “Leave the boys free and his father will come to you within a week.”
+They expected a lot from my father.
+First they expected to help with the bad people, not with the government .
+And then, if it is not, voilà, my father is … yes.
+So they released us.
+When we got home … When we got home and my mother says: “No. It is no longer safe here for you.
+You have to leave tonight. ” She did not say where.
+Kabul, Mazari Sharif or Kunduz, no. You have to leave.
+She said: you have to go to Kabul, where your father’s best friend lives.
 He lives in Kabul.
-He knows that you are coming to Kabul, so he will take you to his house.
+He knows you are coming to Kabul Then he takes you to his home.
 So we had to leave.
 I took my backpack.
-My mother has a few pills, like paracetamol, and she put them in my backpack.
-I didn’t know we were going that far.
+My mother has a few pills, such as paracetamol, and she put them into my things.
+I didn’t know we went that far.
 All the way to the other side of the world.
-Thousands of kilometres from Afghanistan.
+Thousands of kilometers from Afghanistan.
 I really didn’t know that.
-Neither did my brother.
+Not my brother either.

 [i] Do you remember that moment?

-[i] Is it possible to see your mother and your sister and your brothers again?
+[i] Is it possible to see your mother and sister and your brothers again?
 Now that you stay here.

 [i] Is that something cultural for Afghanistan?

-[r] To be brave?
+[r] to be brave?

 [i] Yes, for men.

-[r] For men?
-Men who work in a few groups, like bad people, I can’t say: “they are brave.”
+[r] for men?
+Men who work in a few groups, Like bad people, I can’t say, “They are brave.”
 They are not brave, they are super stupid.
 They have no feelings.
 I think so.
-I don’t think so, I’m sure.
-They have no feelings, they always want more and more.
+I don’t think so I’m sure.
+They have no feelings, They always want more and more.
 They want everything for themselves.
 Not for someone else.
-But I can say, that my father was a daper.
+But I can now say that my father was brave.
 He was always ready to help people.
-He was always ready to help people, in all situations.
-And the other men from Afghanistan, who work at the Government, who teach, the director or I don’t know what, Excuse me.
+He was always ready to help people With all situations.
+And the other men of Afghanistan, who work at the Government [government], Giving lessons, the director or I don’t know what, Pardon.
 They are also brave.
-They are also brave because it’s not such a short period of time that we are busy with the war.
-It’s been a long time since we’ve been busy… I don’t know exactly how long.
-We have been working on the war in Afghanistan for a very long time.
+They are also brave because it is not such a short period that we are busy with the war.
+It is very long that we are … I don’t know how long.
+We spend a long time working on the war in Afghanistan.
 They still live in Afghanistan.
-They still support their children to go to school.
+They still support [support] their children to go to school.
 To learn good things.
 Like my father.
 My father did his best.
 He also had a difficult situation.
-He also had… Yes, that’s true, we were a bit rich.
-But we still had a very difficult situation.
+He also had … Yes that is true, we were a bit rich.
+But we still had a lot of difficult situation.
 Another difficult situation with such bad people.
-The other men from Afghanistan, they are also brave.
-They are brave too.
-Not all the men.
+The other men of Afghanistan, they are also brave.
+They are also brave.
+Not all men.

 [i] So you and your brother left?

-[r] We left Afghanistan, that was…
+[r] We left Afghanistan, that was …

-[i] From Parwan?
+[i] from Parwan?

-[r] From Parwan yes.
+[r] from Parwan yes.

 [i] worries

-[r] Yeah, worry about it.
-They have said: “You are leaving.
-You have to… Your father called me.
-You don’t have to stay in Kabul.
-For Kabul, at the moment it is the most dangerous province in Afghanistan.
-Right now.
+[r] yes, worry.
+They said “you are going to leave.
+You have to … Your father called me.
+You should not stay in Kabul.
+Because Kabul, currently the most dangerous province in Afghanistan.
+Currently.
 Yes, it is true that Kabul is the capital of Afghanistan.
-There are a lot of ministries, soldiers and so on.
-Still, Kabul is the most dangerous province in Afghanistan.
-That was the case back then.
-Every day, two or three or four bomb blasts.
-That’s an English word: bomb blast.
+There are many ministries, soldiers and such.
+But still, Kabul is the most dangerous province in Afghanistan.
+Then that was the case too.
+Every day, two or three or four bomb blasts [bomb attacks].
+That is an English word: bomb blast .
 And so almost thousands of people died every day.
-By the bomb blasts.
+Through the bomb blasts .

-[i] Attacks.
+[i] attacks.

-[r] To Belgium?
+[r] to Belgium?

 [i] Yes.